wazuh/wazuh-documentation/source/amazon/services/prerequisites/dependencies.rst

 ..
 Copyright (C) 2021 Wazuh, Inc.

 .. meta::
   :description: Learn more about how to monitor AWS based services with Wazuh.
-In this section, you will learn more about the installing dependencies.
+In this section, you will learn more about installing dependencies.

 .. _amazon_dependencies: